pkgcloud/pkgcloud/CONTRIBUTING.md

 ## Pull requests

 - Please follow the style guide that is being used in code base.
-- If you are adding new methods please include a documentation above the function definition
+- If you are adding new methods please include a documentation above the function definition.
-- If you are adding a new provider or new service please add the complete documentation to the `docs/` directory
+- If you are adding a new provider or new service please add the complete documentation to the `docs/` directory.
 - Try to tag your commits depending what does (`[misc]`, `[docs]`, `[database]`, `[compute]`)
-- Follow style guide on code and docs
+- Follow style guide on code and docs.
 - Your pull request should pass the tests and the `travis-ci` build, that will be reviewed by the maintainer.